 All residential development within the zones of influence of Habitat Sites will be required to make a financial contribution towards mitigation measures, as detailed in the Essex Coast RAMS, to avoid adverse in-combination recreational disturbance effects on Habitat Sites.
-In the interim period, before the Essex Coast RAMS is completed, all residential development within the zones of influence will need to deliver all measures identified (including strategic measures) through project level HRAs, or otherwise, to mitigate any recreational disturbance impacts in compliance with the Habitat Regulations and Habitats Directive
+In circumstances where the preferred approach of a developer contribution is not secured, residential development within the zones of influence will need to deliver all necessary measures (including strategic measures) in accordance with a project-level Habitats Regulations Assessment setting out how any recreational disturbance impacts will be avoided and/or mitigated in compliance with the Habitats Regulations Assessment and Habitats Directive.